jokudo/jokudo/README.md

-# jokudo-signup
+# jokudo
-This is a simple place-holder site for the jokudo project. [jokudo.com](http://jokudo.com)
+This is a simple MVP site for the jokudo project. [jokudo.com](http://jokudo.com)

 ## Tech